evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

 ## What's this about?

 In this post I want to show how to make a simulation of two interacting galaxies that runs in a Web browser, written in HTML, CSS and JavaScript languages.
-I won't explain everything, because I would need to write books on physics and Web programming, and I have neither skills nor patience for that yet.
+I won't explain everything, because I would need to write a post ten times longer than it is (and who wants to read that?).
 Instead, here I just want to briefly show the main ideas that will hopefully make this simulation appear less magical.

 ## Who made this possible?